Ticks on dogs – identification & treatment

 The trick to removing a tick is in the method as it’s important to get all of the tick out, head and all, to prevent infection and the spread of diseases.

-- Make sure not to pull or squeeze the tick’s body as this can leave the head parts embedded in the skin which can cause infection, and it can cause the tick to regurgitate its stomach contents into the bite wound, spreading disease
+- Don’t pull or squeeze the tick’s body as you’re removing it, since this can leave the head parts embedded in your dog’s skin, which can cause infection.
+Additionally, failing to remove a tick properly could cause the tick to regurgitate its stomach contents into the bite wound, spreading disease.

-You should always use a tick removal tool that helps you to avoid squeezing the tick’s body and safely helps you twist the tick off.
+Whenever you need to remove a tick, use a tick removal tool that helps to avoid squeezing the tick’s body and enables you to twist the tick off safely.

 Do not use tweezers, petroleum jelly, chemicals or other means to take off the tick as this can result in infection, disease spread and discomfort for your pet.